Ibaka's free throws lift Raptors over Hornets in OT

 The Hornets scored the final nine points of the third quarter to close within 82-81.
 Toronto had built an 80-68 edge.
 Charlotte stormed to a 94-84 lead, capped by Rozier's 3-point basket.
 Toronto bolted to within 95-94 with less than three minutes remaining.

-Bridges made 8 of 10 shots from the field in the first half, with six 3-point baskets.
+Bridges made 6 of 8 shots from the field in the first half, with five 3-point baskets.
 The Raptors remained without leading scorer Pascal Siakam (groin) and played for the second night in a row minus guard Fred VanVleet (hamstring).

 They did have Matt Thomas off the bench for the second game since returning from a hand injury.
 He scored eight points in 13 minutes.